NickWaterton/gallery/README.md

 ### Naming

 The text file has to be given the same name as the image file, with a `.TXT` or `.txt` extension.
+See the `images` folder for examples.

 ### Format